 The Sapphire Desktop Headphone Amplifier

-An op amp voltage amplifier with a discrete transistor diamond buffer output stage.
+An op amp voltage amplifier with a discrete transistor buffer output stage.

-The Sapphire amplifier is the embodiment of the simple design philosophy outlined above.
-It is a two stage circuit: The first stage is a non-inverting op amp with a voltage gain of about 15 dB.
-The second stage is a modified "diamond buffer" discrete current amplifier.
+The op amp provides voltage gain.
+A discrete current buffer drives the headphones.
 The buffer circuit is left outside the voltage feedback loop, completely isolating the op amp from the headphone load.

 The Sapphire headphone amplifier circuit topology.